olivia-1221/Bookmark/README.md

 # Bookmark 🔖📚

-**What will the application do?** Allow users to log books they’ve read (title, author), shelve them according to genre, store favorite quotes, bestow each entry with a rating, and view their reading statistics.
+**What will the application do?** Allow users to log books they’ve read (title, author), bestow each entry with a rating, and view their reading statistics.

 **Who will use it?** Anyone who wants to!